 THE FINAL RESULTS

 All of the spots were gone.
-And what emerged was a lovely white-on-white linen tablecloth.
+And what emerged was a lovely, soft white-on-white linen tablecloth.

 This lovely, crisp, white linen tablecloth is the perfect backdrop for any table setting.
-For more casual dining, set the table with Italian stoneware plates and simple white linen napkins.
+For more casual dining, set the table with Italian stoneware plates and white or natural linen napkins.
 Want to dress it up?
-Pull out your bone china, Limoges, and Baccarat crystal.
+Pull out your Limoges, silver, and Baccarat crystal.

 We currently have a few in stock and what we have is always changing.
 Come peruse our For the Home Collection of fine linens, silver, and other home decor at Sugar et Cie.